UdithaPJ/flutter-login-api/README.md

 - Flutter SDK (Latest Stable Version)
 - Dart SDK
 - Android Studio or VS Code with Flutter Plugin
 - A simulator/emulator or a physical device

+***Make sure to use your own API links in the code for authentication***

 ### **Clone the Repository**
 ```sh